-Step 1: Switch the Air Conditioning Off and the Blower On
+Step 1: Set the Air Conditioning to Off and the Blower On

-Step 2: Diagnose the Problem
+Step 2: Pinpoint the Problem

 - Check for blocked return vents.
 These usually don’t have adjustable louvers, but furniture, rugs or curtains can still block them.

-- Low refrigerant: While airflow restrictions are the most typical suspect, your air conditioning could also be low on refrigerant.
+- Low refrigerant: While airflow restrictions are the most frequent suspect, your air conditioning could also be low on refrigerant.
 Depending on when it was replaced, it may have Freon® or Puron®.
 Low refrigerant requires pro help from a certified HVAC technician.
 H2: Step 3: Get in Touch with an HVAC Professional at Fras-Air/General Service Experts

-- Refrigerant leak: AC units recycle refrigerant, so it shouldn’t run low.
+- Refrigerant leak: AC units recycle refrigerant, so it shouldn’t run out.
 Low refrigerant is a sign of a leak somewhere.
 Only a pro can locate the leak, repair it, and recharge the system to the proper amount.